 Secondary supervisor: Dr Lona Alkhalaf

-PhD project title: Elucidating and exploiting molecular mechanisms of bacterial natural product biosynthesis
+PhD project title: Elucidating and exploiting molecular mechanisms of bacterial antibiotic biosynthesis

 University of Registration: University of Warwick

-In recent research, we have discovered antimicrobials with promising activity against Mycobacterium tuberculosis, which is responsible for millions of deaths every year in the developing world, Acinetobacter baumannii, identified by the World Health Organisation as one of three “critical priority” pathogens for new antibiotic research and development, and Pythium species which cause damping off disease in germinating crops.
-We have also discovered novel metabolites with potent and selective activity against cancer cell lines.
-Key steps in the biosynthesis of several antimicrobials, including gladiolin (active against multi-drug resistant M. tuberculosis), enacyloxin IIa (active against carbapenem-resistant A. baumannii), and bottromycin (active against methicillin-resistant Staphyloccocus aureus), and anticancer agents, such as gladiostatin and epoyketone proteasome inhibitors, have been elucidated.
-We have exploited the knowledge gained to create novel analogues of several of these metabolites, providing insights into their structure-activity relationships and producing potent derivatives that constitute a starting point for the development of new medicines and agrochemicals.
+In recent research, we have discovered antibiotics with promising activity against Mycobacterium tuberculosis, which is responsible for millions of deaths every year in the developing world, and Acinetobacter baumannii, identified by the World Health Organisation as one of three “critical priority” pathogens for new antibiotic research and development.
+We have also elucidated keys steps in the biosynthesis of several antibiotics, including gladiolin (active against multi-drug resistant M. tuberculosis), enacyloxin IIa (active against carbapenem-resistant A. baumannii), bottromycin (active against methicillin-resistant Staphyloccocus aureus) and pentamycin (registered for the treatment of infections caused by Candida albicansand Trichomonas vaginalis).
+We have exploited the knowledge gained to create novel analogues of several of these antibiotics, providing insights into their structure-activity relationships and producing potent derivatives that constitute a starting point for the development of new medicines.

 Techniques that will be undertaken during the project:

 - Recombinant protein overproduction and purification

 - Small molecule structure elucidation using NMR and CD spectroscopy